Kong/kongponents/docs/components/table-view.md

 ### update:table-preferences

-Fired when the user performs sorting, resizes columns or toggles column visibility.
+Emitted when the user performs sorting, resizes columns or toggles column visibility.
 Event payload is object of type `TablePreferences` interface (see [`tablePreferences` prop](#tablepreferences) for details).

 <script setup lang="ts">
 import { ref } from 'vue'